donnywarren/testing-in-react-with-jest-enzyme/readme.md

 $ npx create-react-app testing-lesson
 ```

-We can run `$ yarn test` right now and see what happens.
+We can run `$ npm run test` right now and see what happens.

 ![](./images/initial-tests.png)